Python-Li/learngit/readme.txt

-Git is a version control system.
+Git is distributed version control systwm.
 Git is free software.